Club Deportivo Macará: Today

-Considering that, next tournament would be much more competitive, given that there will be two more teams, game attendance is a must, because it is key to a team's spirit and positive attitude on the field, as well as from the city's business community where Macará has many fans and which could be a positive contributor in order to form a strong, competitive group of players.
+For the second half of the Ecuadorian Campeonato Nacional in 2007, Macará started with Roque Raúl Alfaro as coach.
+After he left, they signed Argentinian, Raúl Urquiza, who did a much better job on the last stretch of the tournament.
+Macará kept its place on the premier section of Ecuador's Campeonato Nacional for the second year in a row.

 For 2008, Macará hired Colombian coach Jaime De La Pava to the club, and replaced a significant part of the squad.
-They saw three of their best players leave the club, Luis Miguel Garcés went to cash-rich Barcelona, Mariano Mina transferred to Deportivo Cuenca and Christian Botero switched to Universidad Católica, where he played for a few months before going into retirement (and swiftly returning to Macará as an academy coach).

-The team struggled for the major part of the first semester, which meant repeated fates for successively fired coaches De La Pava and Argentinian Jorge García.

-For the second part of the year, and with the arrival of Mario Jaquet to lead the coaching staff, Macará looked impressive and secured first place in their qualification group and consequently, earned themselves a place for the finals, something not achieved since 1989.
-However, Macará did not qualify for the Copa Libertadores de América.
+Macará did not qualify for the Copa Libertadores de América.
 Jaquet was later confirmed as first team coach for the 2009 season.

 During the 2011 season, Macara was in Primera B and moved up as the runners up at the end of the season with its rival Tecnico Universitario.

 Kit

 Macará's kit manufacturer has been Marathon Sports since 2009 when they finished their relationship with Astro.

 Historically, Macará has had their kit produced by local and national manufacturers, but since late 1990s it has changed at the rate of almost a brand per year.
 These include: Marathon Sports, Puma, Diadora, Le Coq Sportif, Joma and Astro.

 The majors sponsor are Universidad Tecnológica Indoamérica, local footwear company Venus, Makrotubo, L. Gilbert, Hotel Casino Emperador and Ecuavisa, which also broadcasts the team's home games.

 As regards kit producers, the sponsorship deals vary from year to year, with the most recent main sponsors being Cerveza Pilsener, Banco del Pichincha, Mazda, Sunny Juices and Daihatsu.